OrnitheMC/ornithe-meta/README.md

 ]
 ```

-### /v2/versions/game/intermediary
+### /v2/versions/game/calamus

-Lists all of the compatible game versions for intermediary.
+Lists all of the compatible game versions for calamus.

 ```json
 [